deepanshs/mrsimulator/docs/user_guide/signal_processor/signal_processor.rst

 ``SignalProcessor`` class
 -------------------------

 Signal processing is a series of operations sequentially applied to the dataset.
-In ``mrsimulator``, the :py:class:`~mrsimulator.signal_processing.SignalProcessor` object is used to apply operations.
-Here we create a new signal processing object
+In ``mrsimulator``, the :py:class:`~mrsimulator.signal_processor.SignalProcessor` object is used to apply operations.
+Here we create a new SignalProcessor object

 .. plot::
     :context: reset

-    # Import the signal_processing module
+    # Import the signal_processor module
-    from mrsimulator import signal_processing as sp
+    from mrsimulator import signal_processor as sp

     # Create a new SignalProcessor object
     processor = sp.SignalProcessor()